 Understand Why Your Baby Stays Awake All Night but Sleeps in The Day

 Your 4-week-old’s beautiful eyes are wide open, and they’re staring up at you bright-eyed and bushy-tailed.
 It’s incredible gazing at your child, soaking up every tiny detail.
 Then, a wave of exhaustion hits and you remember… It’s 2 am.
-You suddenly feel like crying — and wish you both were sleeping.
+You suddenly feel like crying — and wish you both were sleeping, but your baby has been awake through the night.

 “How can I get my newborn to sleep at night?” is a top question I get from weary parents.
 It seems like your newborn’s up all night and asleep all day, right?
 You’re starting to look for solutions because you don’t know how many more restless nights you can take.